Officials Provide Details of Latest Counter-ISIS Strikes in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, May 28, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, April 22, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 45 strikes consisting of 91 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of yesterday's strikes, noting that assessments of results are based on initial reports.

 In Syria, coalition military forces conducted 37 strikes consisting of 39 engagements against ISIS targets: